This is the ultimate guide to a House Deposit when buying in Queensland.

 What if I have absolutely no genuine savings?

-While you are allowed to borrow over 100% of the purchase price, in some cases lenders will still want to see at least 5% of the purchase price in genuine savings.
-That is, money that you have on the side in order to prove that you have some fall back money.
+While you are allowed to borrow over 100% of the purchase price with a guarantor home loan, in some cases, lenders will still want to see at least 5% of the purchase price in genuine savings.
+Genuine savings is money you have on the side to prove that you have some fallback money.

-The good news is, if you’re currently paying rent, this can be used as genuine savings too!
+The good news is, if you don’t have genuine savings but have been faithfully paying rent, this can also be used as genuine savings!

 You can talk to us today about which lenders will not require genuine savings.

-Most commonly, a guarantor is used for first home buyers.
-And most backs will only allow this.
+A Guarantor is most commonly used for first home buyers, and most backs will only allow this.

-However there are some lenders that will allow second home buyers to get a guarantor.
-Yet usually the outlook is that they should already have a strong financial base in order to buy a second property.
-Yet in the case of those who have been sick or have been through a divorce, then some lenders will review it case by case.
+However, some lenders will allow second-home buyers to get a guarantor.
+However, the expectation is that they should already have a strong financial base in order to buy a second property.
+That said, some lenders are willing to review cases where the borrower has been sick or has been through a divorce.

 Will having a guarantor affect my borrowing capacity?

-Even with a guarantor, your borrowing capacity will still be reviewed and approved in the same way.
-Your current income will be looked at as well as any debt, credit carbs and liabilities that you have.
-As a general idea, banks will lend you around 5 to 6 times your income.
-So if you are earning $50,000 you might be able to borrow up to $300,000.
+Even with a guarantor, your borrowing capacity will still be reviewed and approved in the same way as if you were getting a regular loan.
+Your current income will be looked at, as well as any debt, credit carbs and liabilities that you have.
+As a general rule, banks will lend you around 5 to 6 times your income.
+So if you are earning $50,000, you might be able to borrow up to $300,000.

 Other Deposit Scenarios in QLD

-- 8% deposit: This is about the standard and recommended minimum to help free you up a bit.
+- 8% deposit.
+This is about the standard and recommended minimum to help free you up a bit financially.
 You’ll get a better interest rate too.

-- 10% deposit: This is a great base to open up your possibility to work with nearly every type of lender.
-In some situations, lenders won’t allow higher than 90% loan to value ratio, which means that having a 10% deposit will let you consider their rates.
-Your lender’s mortgage insurance rate will also be cheaper too.
+- 10% deposit.
+This is a great base to open up your possibility to work with nearly every type of lender.
+In some situations, lenders won’t allow an LVR higher than 90%, meaning having a 10% deposit will make you eligible to lend with them.
+Your lender’s mortgage insurance rate will be cheaper too.

-- 15% deposit: The higher, the better, but at this point, you can also use non-genuine savings to help you get to this figure.
+- 15% deposit.
+The higher, the better.
+At this point, you can also use non-genuine savings to help you get to this figure.
 So maybe your parents can gift you money for the deposit to help bump it up a little?

-- 20% deposit: This is what traditionally, is the recommended deposit and a great place to be in if you can afford it.
+- 20% deposit.
+This is the traditionally recommended deposit and a great place to be if you can afford it.
 With a 20% deposit, you will be able to get a better interest rate, and you won’t need to pay lenders mortgage insurance.

 Read More: Use the Deposit Calculator

-You’ll need a minimum of 8% in savings unless you’re buying a brand new place.
+Unfortunately, these days a 5% deposit won’t cut the mustard.
+As we mentioned in Chapter 1, You’ll need a minimum of 8% in savings unless you’re buying a brand-new place.

 Here are a few practical examples